-- A. Time Frame for Processing Applications - Applications should be reviewed and an eligibility determination must be made within ten operating days of the receipt of the application.
+1. Applications should be reviewed and an eligibility determination must be made within ten operating days of the receipt of the application.
 (Whenever possible, applications should be processed immediately, particularly for children who do not have approved applications on file from the previous year.)